New York Catholic Protectory: History

-The former Episcopal Bishop of North Carolina, the Catholic convert Levi Silliman Ives, was the founder and first president of the Catholic Protectory.
-It began with two buildings on 36th and 37th Streets in Manhattan, for boys under the care of the Christian Brothers, a congregation founded in France, in the first quarter of the eighteenth century, by St. John Baptiste de la Salle for the training and correction of wayward youth.
+The Protectory began with two buildings on 36th and 37th Streets in Manhattan, for boys under the care of the Christian Brothers, a congregation founded in France, in the first quarter of the eighteenth century, by St. John Baptiste de la Salle for the training and correction of wayward youth.
 Many of the boys received had been adjudicated truants.
 The Boys Department subsequently relocated to 86th Street and Fifth Ave.